What is it?

 How To Grow It

 Sissoo doesn’t go to seed, however, it is easily propagated from cuttings.
 It will create a mound on the ground that requires regular trimming/eating.
 It prefers 50% shade and tolerates a wide range of pH soil conditions.
 Since its main product is its leaves, it needs a high amount of nitrogen, organic matter and water.
 We mulch around it and line the beds with compost.
 It can grow in full sun but will do better with a little shade.
-Plants are prone to leaf-eating caterpillar pests and slugs.
+Plants are prone to leaf-eating caterpillar pests and slugs, learn how rodents can hurt your health.
 We deal with these using a chili garlic detergent water mix.
 It can also be planted as a living mulch under fruit trees to help hold moisture in the soil.

 If you have an aquaponics system, Sissoo is a must have.
 The high nitrogen environment make growing and propagating a breeze.
 When we harvest, we just make a few cutting and put them back in the rock grow beds.
 Within a week they develop hearty root systems.